Cisco SDWAN Demo

 ● Window size: This is a 16-bit field and specifies the amount of data the receiving host can accept.

-● Checksum: This is a field 16-bit field used to verify packet integrity.
+● Checksum: This is a 16-bit field used to verify packet integrity.
 Checksum uses various factors such as IP addresses and packet contents etc. to calculate its values.

 ● Urgent pointer: This is a 16-bit field that is used in conjunction with the URG flag to indicate that certain data within the packet is urgent and should be processed immediately.

-● Options: This is an optional field that is mostly used to carry information like MSS i.e. Maximum Segment Size.
+● Options: This is an optional field that is mostly used to carry information like MSS, i.e., Maximum Segment Size.
 It is the maximum-sized segment that the sender wants to receive.

 When a TCP packet is sent from one host to another.
 It is first encapsulated with an IP header which has the source and destination IP addresses.
 Using this a packet can be routed across the networks.
 In the transmitted network a packet can be delayed.